 She received a BA (Hons) in Dance Studies from Roehampton University, then continued her training at Trinity Laban Conservatoire of Music and Dance, undertaking the Postgraduate Certificate in Dance in the Community and in 2015 completed an MFA in Choreography, at Roehampton University.

-Bethan teaches and lectures in dance in a variety of community and educational settings, to a range of ages and abilities.
-She is currently a faculty member of the Postgraduate School at Trinity Laban and has also worked for the conservatoire's Learning and Participation (Dance) department since 2010.
+Bethan has taught and lectured dance in a variety of community and educational settings, to a range of ages and abilities for twelve years.
+She was a faculty member of the Postgraduate School at Trinity Laban for four years and has also worked for the conservatoire's Learning and Participation (Dance) department since 2010.

-Since 2011 Bethan has been a choreographer and lead practitioner for Arts Odyssey, a community arts organsiation that delivers dance and cross-arts projects in the UK and internationally.
+From 2011 - 2016 Bethan was a choreographer and lead practitioner for Arts Odyssey, a community arts organsiation that delivered dance and cross-arts projects in the UK and internationally.

 In addition to her choreographic and teaching work, Bethan is a freelance dancer and performer.
 She has danced for choreographers and artists including Jessica Green, Caroline Jones and Willi Dorner.
 She was also a professional dancer in the NHS section of the opening ceremony for London 2012 Olympics, choreographed by Temujin Gill and Sunanda Biswas.

-Bethan has a keen interest and experience in social dance forms such as Ballroom and Latin, Salsa, Lindy Hop and Jive, elements of which she likes to experiment with in her choreographic practice.
+Bethan has a range of experience in social dance forms such as Ballroom and Latin, Lindy Hop and Jive, elements of which she likes to experiment with in her teaching and choreographic practice.

 My choreographic work predominately manifests in live performance pieces, which are performed in a variety of venues from indoor and outdoor theatres to galleries, stately homes and libraries.
 In recent years I have become increasingly interested in digital dance modes and developed a number of interactive installation experiences.